research-fosdem/research-fosdem.github.io/index.md

 ## Event and talks format

+Our devroom is split into 6 hours of physical talks (in Bruxelles) and about 2h of online talks (pre-recorded).

 #### 1. Talks

-- _Talks_ will last _25 minutes max_, with 5 minutes for questions and changing speaker.
+- _Physical talks_ will last _25 minutes max_, followed by 5 minutes for questions and changing speaker.
 A 20/10 split also works.
-- _Lightning talks_ will last _15 minutes max_ or a bit less if you want room for questions.
+- _Physical lightning talks_ will last _15 minutes max_ or a bit less if you want room for questions.
+- _Online talks_ consist of a pre-recorded video of _19 minutes max_, followed by 5-10 minutes of online Q&A.
+- _Online lightning talks_ consist of a pre-recorded video of _14 minutes max_ or a bit less if you want room for online Q&A.

-Talks have to be _in English_ and will be recorded and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).
+Talks have to be _in English_ and will be recorded (including the live Q&A for online talks) and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).

+The FOSDEM's online platform allows the speakers of online talks to stay in their virtual room and chat with the audience while the following talk starts.

 #### 2. Event format

-The FOSDEM will be **physical** this year (in Bruxelles).

-Hybrid might be an option to allow some talks to be prerecorded + live Q/A but there is no confirmation on this posibility yet.
+The FOSDEM will be **physical** this year (in Bruxelles), but we reserved 1/4 of our time to online talks.
+The physical talks can be seen online via a stream, but the speakers will not take questions from the online audience (and there is some lag).
+The online talks will not be broadcasted in our physical room because another devroom needs it.
+It can be watched on an individual basis from anywhere, but we may obtain a dedicated room to watch it together somewhere else.
+This will be addressed when we get closer to the event.

 # HOW TO SUBMIT